gucheng0712/gucheng0712.github.io/_posts/2018-5-14-The-Cross-Product-and-the-Dot-Product-in-Unity.md

 ![dot](/assets/images/PostImages/Dot.jpg){:height="50%" width="50%"}

 The position relation of two vectors can be determined by the sign of the dot product of these two vector.
 1. If the dot product = 0, these two vectors are perpendicular.
+Two Vector point mostly same direction.
 2. If the dot product <0, the angle between two Vector is 90 ~ 180.
+Two Vector perpendicular.
-3. If the dot product >0, the angle between two Vector is 0 ~ 90
+3. If the dot product >0, the angle between two Vector is 0 ~ 90.
+Two Vector point mostly opposite direction.

 ***Example in Game Development:***